Leonardo-Boss/suckless-site/dwm.suckless.org/customisation/customfuncs.md

 Usage of the above configuration
 --------------------------

 In case you want to try this configuration there are some differences with the default dwm config to be taken into account.
-Mouse actions will be explained later, keys have simlar behaviour.
+Mouse actions will be explained later, keys have similar behaviour.
 There are other small changes, but the config.h file should be pretty straightforward.

 ###Tagging